flathub-infra/documentation/blog/2025-02-21/index.md

 <!-- truncate -->

-Apps take a long journey from a developer’s source code to being used on someone’s device; let’s take a look at that journey from a perspective of safety.
+While apps and updates can be fairly quickly published to Flathub, behind the scenes each one takes a long journey full of safety nets to get from a developer’s source code to being used on someone’s device.

 ## Flatpak Security & Sandboxing